aspiringsecurity/Medical-Counselor/README.md

 We are developing a technical solution using XRP Ledger, Filecoin/IPFS blockchain developer library along with Chainlink automation and Flow, XDC blockchain, Space and Time network, Truflation, open source spreadsheet engine to enable secure data storage, transparent data movement and data authenticity and borrowing XDC funds for drug design and development using collaterals on Chainlink network and Polkadot blockchain.

-# OpenText APIs
+# Onyx Blockchain, Biconomy and Opentext APIs

-Signature workflow in Medical Documents using Open Text API: We are building a docusign type workflow for medical documents powered by Vue.js, flask, Open Text API.
+Signature workflow in Medical Documents using Onyx Blockchain, Biconomy, Open Text API: We are building a docusign type workflow for medical documents powered by Vue.js, flask, Onyx Blockchain, Biconomy, Open Text API.
 We are extending the core signature demo workflow solution.Please visit https://github.com/aspiringsecurity/Medical-Counselor/tree/main/dapp_suite/signature-workflow-opentext-api

-Contract Approval Workflow Application for Medical Counselor: We are developing a contract approval application for Medical Counselors using OpenText Cloud Platform.
+Contract Approval Workflow Application for Medical Counselor: We are developing a contract approval application for Medical Counselors using Onyx Blockchain, Biconomy, OpenText Cloud Platform.
 We are consuming IM services from the OpenText Cloud Platform and extending the demo example.
 Please visit https://github.com/aspiringsecurity/Medical-Counselor/tree/main/dapp_suite/demo-contract-approval-medical-counselor

-OCT SSO workflow: REST service calls required to login to OCP and access information management services (IMS) from OpenText.
+Onyx and OCT SSO workflow: REST service calls required to login to OCP and access information management services (IMS) from OpenText.
 Please visit https://github.com/aspiringsecurity/Medical-Counselor/tree/main/dapp_suite/OCP-sso-workflow-analytics

 # BlockChain Eco-system and Tools

-## XRP Ledger
+## zksync Era Paymasters, Wallet and Ledger

-XRPL py Lite for for asset management, automation in Medi Assist
+zksync Era Paymasters, Wallet and Ledger for for asset management, automation in Medi Assist

-We are utilizing xrpl-py-lite for asset management, automation and reducing transaction costs with XRP Ledger in Medi Assist.
+We are utilizing zksync Era Paymasters, Wallet and Ledger for asset management, automation and reducing transaction costs with zksync in Medi Assist.
 This is especially useful for enabling medical eco-system comprising of patients, doctors, counselors, TPAs & insurers, pharma and R&D organizations.

 Features:

 Account creation;

-XRPL and Asset transfer;
+ZK Asset transfer;

-Xrpl and asset management;
+Security and asset management;

 Creation and management of Escrows, with support for conditions;